-- do not cause abortion
+- Do not cause abortion

-- prevent ovulation, when taken correctly
+- Prevent ovulation, when taken correctly

-- do not prevent all cyst formation on ovaries
+- Do not prevent all cyst formation on ovaries

-- do not encourage sexual activity
+- Do not encourage sexual activity

 All birth control pills are similar.
 All do the same job, but different formulations may work better for some individuals.
 When starting birth control pills, you may experience nausea or abnormal bleeding during the first 3-6 months of use until your body gets used to the medication.
-If these symptoms do not resolve after 6 months, call our office and we can consider a different pill that will work better for you.
+If these symptoms do not resolve after six months, call our office and we can consider a different pill that will work better for you.
 If you skip a pill or take a pill late, you may experience breakthrough bleeding or bleeding in the middle of your cycle.
-This does not indicate an underlying problem and can be resolved by taking your pill at the same time each day.
+This does not indicate an underlying problem, and can be resolved by taking your pill at the same time each day.

 To use the pill in a continuous manner do the following: